Ilia-Shakeri/jira2matrix-notifier-n8n/README.md

 1. **Import** the workflow into n8n (Import → From File/URL).
 2. **Provide configuration** via n8n Credentials or environment variables:
-   - If using env vars, copy `env/.env.example` to `.env` and fill in values.
+   - If using env vars, copy `.env.example` to `.env` and fill in values.
    - Reference them in nodes using expressions: `{{$env.MATRIX_BASE_URL}}`, etc.
 3. **Set Jira Webhook** to post events to the n8n Webhook node path you configure.
 4. **Enable** the workflow and test with a sample Jira event.